Best 300 Blackout Barrels 2026: Suppressed, PDW & 16-Inch header image

 Do you need an adjustable gas block for .300 Blackout?

 Recommended for most builds that run both supersonic and subsonic loads through a suppressor.
 Subsonic ammunition produces less gas pressure, so a barrel tuned to cycle supers reliably may short-stroke on subs (especially unsuppressed), and a barrel tuned for subs will run violently over-gassed on supers (especially suppressed).
 An adjustable gas block lets you tune for the load.
-The exception is the Rosco Bloodline 9-inch, which many users report running reliably with both load types from the factory port size.
+Short barrels such as the Rosco Bloodline 8.2-inch and Ballistic Advantage 8.3-inch can still benefit from tuning if you swap between subs, supers, suppressed, and unsuppressed use.

 What barrel length avoids SBR paperwork on .300 Blackout?

 16 inches and over.
-Anything under 16 inches is either a short-barreled rifle (requires Form 1 SBR registration) or must be configured as a pistol with no stock.
+Anything under 16 inches is either a short-barreled rifle (requires Form 1 SBR registration before adding a stock) or must be configured as a pistol with no stock.
 The 16-inch minimum is barrel length, not overall length, and it counts permanently attached muzzle devices: a pin-and-weld must use a 1.5-inch-or-longer device to reach 14.5 + 1.5 = 16 inches, and an A2 birdcage is too short.
-Under OBBBA, the federal tax stamp for SBR registration is $0 effective January 1, 2026, and eForm 1 approvals typically run days to a couple of weeks.
+Under OBBBA, the federal NFA tax for SBR registration is $0 effective January 1, 2026, and eForm 1 approvals typically run in weeks.
 The 16-inch path skips registration entirely if you want zero ATF paperwork.

 What twist rate is best for .300 Blackout?